asuka431/fujicoin-22.0/contrib/macdeploy/README.md

 make deploy
 ```

-When complete, it will have produced `Fujicoin-Core.dmg`.
+When complete, it will have produced `Baricoin-Core.dmg`.

 ## SDK Extraction